+4.3.4.105 sTTI-SPT-BandParameters-r15

-This field indicates the capabilities of sTTI and/or sPT for the bands and bands combinations reported using supportedBandCombinations.
+This field indicates the different sTTI/sPT capabilities for each band of the reported band combinations using supportedBandCombination.
 The UE reports these capabilities in the same order in which the band combinations are reported.
 The UE is allowed to report the same band combination more than once, if the corresponding sTTI/sPT capabilities are different.

-4.3.4.105 sTTI-SPT-BandParameters-r15

-This field indicates the different sTTI/sPT capabilities for each band of the reported band combinations.
-If any of the IEs: sTTI-CA-MIMO-ParametersDL-r15, sTTI-CA-MIMO-ParametersUL-r15, sTTI-SupportedCSI-Proc-r15 are not provided by the UE, the corresponding parameters of these IEs reported from the band of the band combination for which the sTTI parameters are applied, are assumed to be supported for sTTI/sPT features as well.
-If any of the IEs sTTI-MIMO-CA-ParametersPerBoBC-r15, sTTI-MIMO-CA-ParametersPerBoBC-v15xy are not provided by the UE, the corresponding parameters from mimo-UE-ParametersSTTI-r15, mimo-UE-ParametersSTTI-v15xy are applied, and if any of the IEs mimo-UE-ParametersSTTI-r15, mimo-UE-ParametersSTTI-v15xy are not provided by the UE, then the corresponding parameters of these IEs reported from the band of the band combination for which the sTTI parameters are applied, are assumed to be supported for sTTI/sPT features.
+If any of the fields sTTI-CA-MIMO-ParametersDL-r15, sTTI-CA-MIMO-ParametersUL-r15, sTTI-SupportedCSI-Proc-r15 are not provided by the UE, the corresponding parameters of these fields reported from the band of the band combination for which the sTTI parameters are applied, are assumed to be supported for sTTI/sPT features as well.
+If any of the fields sTTI-MIMO-CA-ParametersPerBoBC-r15, sTTI-MIMO-CA-ParametersPerBoBC-v15xy are not provided by the UE, the corresponding parameters from mimo-UE-ParametersSTTI-r15, mimo-UE-ParametersSTTI-v15xy are applied, and if any of the fields mimo-UE-ParametersSTTI-r15, mimo-UE-ParametersSTTI-v15xy are not provided by the UE, then the corresponding parameters of these fields reported from the band of the band combination for which the sTTI parameters are applied, are assumed to be supported for sTTI/sPT features.

 4.3.4.106 sTTI-SupportedCSI-Proc-r15